 I’ve been a bit behind on my blog this past week, but it’s been a crazy few days.
 It’s only about to get busier with more meeting and interviews to come for potential jobs – wish me luck!
 Back to the blog…I finally got around to trying an olive oil cake.
 This cake has gained popularity over the recent years as a wonderfully moist cake great for brunch or dessert.
 I had no doubt that it would be moist as I have used olive instead of butter for cakes, but just how much of that olive oil can you taste?
 I was about to find out…

 **Helpful tips and common mistakes

-To make a little something extra, I garnished the cake with caramelized lemon slices.
+To make a little something extra, I garnished the cake with candied lemon slices.
 The cake was just as delicious as I had expected with a subtle hint of lemon.
-The olive oil was the key factor in the texture of the cake, without leaving a strong taste of the olive oil in your mouth.
-The caramelized lemon slices were the perfect topping as it added extra tartness.
-Even though the amount of olive oil was reduced from the original recipe, the cake was far from dry.
-In fact, I would try even reducing it to 3/4 cup next time I use this recipe.
-Use meyer lemons when they are available or change up the citrus fruit (grapefruit anyone?) to make this cake your own!
+The olive oil was the key factor in the moistness of the cake, without leaving a strong taste of the olive oil in your mouth.
+I also loved the candied lemon slices, adding just a little bit of tart with an extra sweet bite.
+Use Meyer lemons when they are available or change up the citrus fruit (grapefruit anyone?) to make this cake your own!